Eisenhower Park in Orange first came on my radar in 2009 when we finally visited this expansive oasis off the 55 freeway.

-Location: Exit the 55 at E. Lincoln Avenue by “The Brickyard” shopping center.
+Directions to Eisenhower Park in Orange: Exit the 55 at E. Lincoln Avenue by “The Brickyard” shopping center.
 We parked off North Tustin Avenue in a small lot off E. Bixby Avenue.
-MAP to Eisenhower Park in Orange
+(Address: 400 North Main Street, Orange) MAP to Eisenhower Park in Orange

-- We liked playing among the fig trees overlooking the stream.
+We liked playing together among the fig trees overlooking the stream.

-- Hollie warns to watch your children closely near the lakes and streams.
+- Watch your children closely near the lakes and streams.
 They are not for swimming or wading.

 - Bark play surface